SycuroLab/FemMicro16S/README.md

 <br>

 ### 2.1.
 Accessing Tools Using Apptainer/Singularity (Containerized Setup, recommended)
+To run the pipeline using the Apptainer images, submit your jobs with: dada2_apptainer_sbatch.sh To run the pipeline using local environments, ensure all Snakemake files in the utils/rules/ folder are configured accordingly, then submit your jobs with: dada2_sbatch.sh

-In the main Snakemake directory (where the Snakefile is located), a new folder named apptainer is going to be created.
+When you run your pipeline using dada2_apptainer_sbatch.sh script: In the main Snakemake directory (where the Snakefile is located), a new folder named apptainer is going to be created.
 Then these codes are going to be run by your job submission script to fetch the images before running the snakemake.

-To run the pipeline using the Apptainer images, submit your jobs with: dada2_apptainer_sbatch.sh To run the pipeline using local environments, ensure all Snakemake files in the utils/rules/ folder are configured accordingly, then submit your jobs with: dada2_sbatch.sh

 ```bash